Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Smooth and creamy, marshmallow fluff is easier than you think to make at home!
-With only a few pantry ingredients, it’s light, fluffy and can be used in many desserts from Rice Krispie treats to strawberry fruit dip or this fruit dip with cream cheese.
+Sweet and smooth, marshmallow fluff is easier than you think to make at home!
+With only a few pantry ingredients, it’s light, fluffy and can be used in many desserts from Rice Krispie treats to strawberry fruit dip!

-The next time you run out of marshmallow crème for frozen s’mores or s’mores bars, try your hand at making this recipe!
+The next time you run out of marshmallow crème for frozen s’mores, try your hand at making this fluff recipe!
+You may even eat it by the spoonful.

 Why This Recipe Works

-• It tastes so good: Sure, the jarred kind is great, but there’s something extra special about making marshmallow fluff at home.
+• It tastes good: The jarred kind is convenient, but there’s something extra special about making marshmallow fluff at home that will remind you of being a kid.

-• Versatility: It’s a versatile base for lots of sweet treats, like this fluffy marshmallow frosting.
+• Versatility: Marshmallow cream is a versatile base for lots of sweet treats, like this fluffy marshmallow frosting or an original fantasy fudge recipe.

 Marshmallow fluff ingredients on the counter.